Ameloblast: Life cycle

 The murine ALC (ameloblast like cell) cell line is of ameloblastic origin.

-1. Morphogenic Stage
+1. Morphogenic stage

-In this morphogenic stage the morphology of the cell is short, columnar with large oval nuclei.
-The golgi apparatus and centrioles are located in the proximal end of the ameloblast and mitochondria are dispersed throughout the cytoplasm.
+In this morphogenic stage, the morphology of the cells are short, columnar with large oval nuclei.
+The golgi apparatus and centrioles are located in the proximal end of the ameloblasts, and mitochondria are dispersed throughout the cytoplasm.

-2. Organizing Stage
+2. Organizing stage

-In this stage the ameloblast cell become longer and the nucleus migrates towards the proximal end.In contrast to this, golgi apparatus and centrioles migrate towards the distal end.This change is referred to as "REVERSAL OF POLARITY" .During this stage odontoblast starts laying down dentin.
+In this stage, the ameloblast cells become longer and the nucleus migrates towards the proximal end.
+In contrast to this, the Golgi apparatus and centrioles migrate towards the distal end.
+This change is referred to as "reversal of polarity".
+During this stage, the odontoblasts start laying down dentin.